wazuh/wazuh-documentation/source/deploying_with_puppet/setup-puppet/install-puppet-agent.rst

    $ sudo puppet agent -t

-.. note:: Remember the Private Network DNS is a requisite for the correct certificate sign.
+.. note:: Remember that private network DNS is a prerequisite for successful certificate signing.